-With the US Dollar going into the crapper, your goal should be to borrow as much USD as your personal balance sheet allows and buy a real asset in an appreciating foreign currency!
-If you can’t do that, you just have to do the next best thing and buy American.
-The foreigners are coming!
+With the US Dollar going into the crapper, your goal should be to borrow as much USD as your personal balance sheet allows.
+Then buy a real asset in an appreciating foreign currency!
+Alas, if you can’t do that you just have to do the next best thing and buy American.

 Declining Inflationary Environment

-Let’s say you have one million dollars sitting in the bank earning 2% interest from a long dated CD shall we?
+Let’s say you have one million dollars sitting in the bank earning 2% interest from a long dated CD.
 Every year, you earn a respectable $20,000.
-You used to be able to earn $42,000 a year, but thanks to the downturn, inflation is nowhere to be found.
+You used to be able to earn $42,000 a year.
+But thanks to the downturn, inflation is nowhere to be found.

-When 5 year CD rates were yielding 4.25%, the $37,200 annual stream of rental income was worth only $885,714.
-In other words, in this low interest rate environment, you need to have $1,8650,000 in a 5 year CD yielding 2% to generate $37,200 in income.
+When 5-year CD rates were yielding 4.25%, the $37,200 annual stream of rental income was worth only $885,714.
+Another way to look at it is this.
+In a low interest rate environment, you’d need to have $1,865,000 in a 5-year CD yielding 2% to generate $37,200 in income.
 The importance here is cash flow and opportunity cost.

 Increasing Inflationary Environment

 If you have zero real assets and just cash, the stuff you buy is inflating higher in prices while your dollar loses its buying power, thereby hurting you.
 In an inflationary environment, your rental property increases in value by definition, often times by a rate much quicker than the Consumer Price Index as we saw in the bubble!

 As a landlord who has a mortgage, the large part of your costs are fixed due to a fixed rate mortgage.
-Your insurance, property tax, and maintenance costs will creep higher, however these costs generally account for no more than 25% of total costs.
+Your insurance, property tax, and maintenance costs will creep higher.
+However, these costs generally account for no more than 25% of total costs.

 Yes, it’s bad from a balance sheet perspective, but from a cash flow perspective, you are loving it.
 With rental property, your #1 concern is cash flow generation.
-Only when its time to sell your asset, do you care about the underlying value.
+Only when it’s time to sell your asset, do you care about the underlying value.

 Zero Inflationary Environment

-In this unlikely scenario, nothing really changes except that every month you are paying down your debt so that one day, you will own the rental property free and clear.
+In the unlikely scenario of zero inflation, nothing really changes except that every month you are paying down your debt so that one day, you will own the rental property free and clear.
 You are using other people’s money (OPM) to own an asset and other people’s money to service the debt.

 Companies where hiring like mad.
 Property prices were also screaming higher, thereby pushing more people to rent at the margin.
-When the Internet Bubble burst, the people who could no longer afford to own had to rent, thereby stabilizing rental prices from decreasing.
+Then the Internet Bubble burst.
+The people who could no longer afford to own had to rent, thereby stabilizing rental prices from decreasing.

 If you don’t have the downpayment to buy a property, don’t want to deal with the hassle of managing real estate, or don’t want to tie up your liquidity in physical real estate, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.

 For example, cap rates are around 3% in San Francisco and New York City, but over 10% in the Midwest if you’re looking for strictly investing income returns.
 Sign up and take a look at all the residential and commercial investment opportunities around the country Fundrise has to offer.
 It’s free to look.

-Updated for 2019 and beyond.
+Updated for 2020 and beyond.